 However, you won't hear these screams while chilling out in the living room near your favorite basil plant because these sounds occur at ultrasonic frequencies beyond human hearing range.
 When adjusted to frequencies audible to human ears, these bursts of sound caused by stress resemble the sound of someone tap dancing on a field of bubble wrap.

 While these ultrasonic bursts are beyond human hearing, they could potentially be perceived by mammals, insects and other plants in their natural environments, prompting corresponding reactions.

-There's also evidence that plants can hear themselves being eaten.
-Researchers at the University of Missouri-Columbia found that plants understand and respond to chewing sounds made by caterpillars that are dining on them.
+In a macabre turn of events, there's also evidence that plants can hear themselves being eaten.
+Researchers at the University of Missouri-Columbia found that plants understand and respond to chewing sounds made by caterpillars munching on them.
 As soon as the plants hear the noises, they respond with several defense mechanisms [source: Feinberg].

 For some researchers, evidence of these complex communication systems — emitting noises via gas when in distress — signals that plants can feel some type of pain.
 Others argue that there cannot be pain without a brain and nervous system to register the feeling.
 But before you rethink your veggie medley, know that you're not engaging in any botanical torture because these plants are likely not experiencing pain like land animals, sea creatures or other animals.

 Still, more scientists surmise that plants can exhibit intelligent behavior without possessing a brain or conscious awareness [source: Pollan].